Skip to main content

 Karmada control plane will not access member cluster but delegate it to an extra component named karmada-agent.

-Each karmada-agent serves a cluster and take responsibility for:
+Each karmada-agent serves a cluster and takes responsibility for:

 Register cluster with 'Push' mode